fort-nix/nix-bitcoin/docs/configuration.md

 # Use bitcoind from another node

-Use a bitcoind instance running on another node within a nix-bitcoin config.
+Here's how to use a bitcoind instance running on another node within a nix-bitcoin config:

 ```nix
 imports = [ <nix-bitcoin/modules/presets/bitcoind-remote.nix> ];